cedardb/docs/content/community_edition.md

 It is **the right choice** for everything from solo projects to small-scale production workloads.
 No strings attached!

 {{% callout type="info" %}}
 Looking for advanced features or enterprise support?
-Check out the **Enterprise Edition** or visit our [pricing page](https://cedardb.com/pricing/).
+Check out the **Enterprise Edition** or visit our [get started page](https://cedardb.com/get-started/).
 {{% /callout %}}

 |                              | Community Edition                                                                                                 | Enterprise Edition        |